Facebook's quarterly profits rise amid scandal | DW | 26.10.2021

 She added that Facebook's algorithms pushed people to see content at political extremes.
 "So someone center left, they'll be pushed to radical left, someone center right will be pushed to radical right."

-Internal documents revealed that Facebook was aware that the platform was being used to buy and sell human beings by traffickers in black markets.
-However, the document said the company didn't move to take action until a BBC report in 2019 revealed some of the human rights abuses on the platform.
+US media reported, citing Facebook's internal documents, that the company was aware that its platform was being used to buy and sell human beings by traffickers in black markets.
+The reports said the company didn't move to take action until a BBC report in 2019 revealed some of the human rights abuses on the platform.

-Other US outlets, also based on internal data leaked by Haugen, published reports on how Facebook censored government critics in Vietnam, and removed several hundreds of posts between July and December 2020 ahead of the Communist Party's congress in January 2021.
+Other reports, also based on internal data leaked by Haugen, said Facebook censored government critics in Vietnam, and removed several hundreds of posts between July and December 2020 ahead of the Communist Party's congress in January 2021.

-Other reports detailed how the company had seen a drop in the number of teenagers using the platform.
-Bloomberg reported that, year-on-year, US teenagers spent 16% less time on Facebook.

 rm/fb (Reuters, AP)